-Crimson Coast Dance operates with the dedicated support of our AD, Staff, and volunteer Board of Directors
+Crimson Coast Dance operates with the dedicated support of our Artistic Director, Staff, and volunteer Board of Directors.

 Holly Bright is a performer and dance educator.
 She holds a BA in Dance, BSc in Human Physiology, is certified in Laban/Bartenieff Movement Analysis, Gyrokinesis/Gyrotonic movement systems and Thai Massage.
 Holly founded Crimson Coast Dance Society (Nanaimo, 1998), an organization that supports creation and presentation of professional dance programming.